MattechLab/sops/docs/hifi/audio/data-collection_audio.md

 The experimental setup includes:

-- [X] **Syncbox:** A NordicLabs Syncbox receives TT (transistor-transistor logic) triggers from the scanner.
+- [X] **SyncBox:** A NordicLabs SyncBox receives TT (transistor-transistor logic) triggers from the scanner.
 This box can forward the triggers converted into other formats and/or manipulate them (e.g., filter, generate, etc.).
 - [X] **Experimental laptop:** It is the laptop where the Psychopy software is installed and with it the task programs are executed.
 This laptop also stores the data recorded by the ET at the end of the experiment.

 #### **ONE DAY BEFORE SCAN DATE**